vik0803/AcmeCC/README.md

 Simple Subscription API implementation and front-end

 ## Introduction
 This is a laravel application that represents the API and also the front-end of the application.
-The API represented as set of resource controllers located in the [app/Http/Contollers/Api](https://github.com/jbmadking/AcmeCC/tree/master/app/Http/Controllers/Api) folder.
+The API is represented as set of resource controllers located in the [app/Http/Contollers/Api](https://github.com/jbmadking/AcmeCC/tree/master/app/Http/Controllers/Api) folder.
 It api is encapsulated under this url: [http://localhost/api/](http://localhost/api/) in the ``/api`` route group, see